Loading lesson…

 The big idea: AI is not magic.
 It is three ingredients, thousands of engineers, and careful attention to which ingredient is scarce this year.
 You now have the vocabulary, the history, and the mental model to reason about whatever comes next.

-What is the core idea behind "The Three Ingredients: Data, Compute, Algorithms (Capstone)"?
+What is the main idea of "The Three Ingredients: Data, Compute, Algorithms (Capstone)"?

-Which best describes the scope of "The Three Ingredients: Data, Compute, Algorithms (Capstone)"?
+Which action would help you apply "The Three Ingredients: Data, Compute, Algorithms (Capstone)" responsibly?